 Paraesophageal means “beside the esophagus”.
 Paraesophaegeal hiatal hernia occurs when the lower part of the esophagus, the contents of the stomach, or other organs pass through the esophageal hiatus to the chest cavity.

-Paraesophaegal hiatal hernia does not cause any recognizable symptoms most of the time.
-Yet some may sense serious heartburn due to acid reflux from the stomach.
+Paraesophageal Hernia Symptoms and Treatment vary depending on the severity.
+Most of the time, this type of hernia does not cause any recognizable symptoms.
+However, some individuals may experience serious heartburn due to acid reflux from the stomach

 When the severity of the hernia symptoms increases and when it disturbs your normal bodily functions your surgeon may advise you to go for surgery.